FlaviusChromacitrin/HydorusFonts-UFO/Readme.md

 ### THE UFO FONTS ###
 This is my first ever source code for the fonts.
 You can modify OUR FONTS!
 But, be sure to credit me or you will regret it...
+# Notice #
+They are on .zip files because, Yeye.